NGEET/fates-users-guide/docs/source/index.rst

 Documentation structure
 -----------------------

-This document is structured into a tutorial and two major sections: a User's guide and a Developer's guide:
+This document is structured in four parts:

 .. toctree::
    :maxdepth: 1